 Tens of thousands of people line the streets down the Mound and Princes Street for the procession and to pour into the Garden for the afternoon performances with its zones for dance, music and circus.

 1-3pm: The Parade is led from The Mound to West Princes Street Gardens.

-3-6pm: Non-stop performances at Ross Band Stand and West Princes Street Gardens.
-Dance, music, circus, and street arts, kids activities.
-This event is free - one of many free events at the Edinburgh Festival 2022.
+This event is free - one of many free events at the Edinburgh Festival.

 The Edinburgh Festival Carnival was introduced to Edinburgh's festivals calendar in 2012 as a way of kicking off the summer festivals calendar with some razzamatazz, and to make up for the loss of two major free events in August, the Edinburgh Festivals' Cavalcade and Fringe Sunday.